 Agnes Uhereczky: One of your specialities is conflict, and solving conflicts in teams which I find extremely interesting.
 You also have an excellent TED Talk about it.
 We know very well that conflict can hamper productivity, teamwork and belonging, and have devastating mental health effects also on people.
 What if there is an underlying conflict between the members of a team who are working remotely?
 Can this go undetected under the radar of managers?
 How can managers solve this problem?
 I think that there is a different character to conflict when you are remote, is it true?

 Liz Kislik: Yes, you are right.
-The things we are seeing we might have thought of it as withdrawal in the old workplace when we were all together.
+The things we are seeing we might have thought of it as withdrawal from the old workplace when we were all together.
 Now, it's much easier than it was to let the conflict be separate from you because you are at home.
 You can shut that off and go away from it.
 Because, as I said, when we have to discuss things we have to schedule more to be with each other.
 Some people just avoid that and therefore avoid the feelings of being in the conflict.

 Your question about how managers can tell if people conflict is a good one, and an important one because the majority of us conflict-averse.
 Most managers don't want to know if there is a conflict, they rather not have to deal with it.
 I am sure you have seen that.
 One of the ways many managers deal with conflict generally is by telling the participants that they have to go away and work it out themselves.
 Often the manager does not take an active role in diagnosing and analysing what's going on.
 That is a shame because if you have people in conflict sending them away just to have the conflict is very unlikely to change the outcome.
 Whoever has more power or clout, or, is more skilful at managing the conflict is likely to come out on top.
 The dynamic won't change if the manager doesn't get involved.
 So, now it is easy for the manager to avoid it altogether which is a problem, and it takes a kind of courage and determination both from the manager and anyone who wants to resolve the conflict to work on it now because there are more barriers to being together.